Dental Implants and Replacing Missing Teeth

 Prevent Bone Loss with Dental Implants

-Dental implants are small, titanium structures that we can surgically install into your jaw bone.
+Dental implants are small, titanium structures that we can surgically install into your jaw bone to replace a missing tooth or teeth.
 While this sounds intimidating, it is a pretty simple procedure, and the most challenging part is waiting through the healing process to continue.
 When we install the device, it fuses with the bone around it, essentially making it a part of your jaw.

 This part, though, takes time.
 We have to wait until you are all healed up to put an appliance on top so that we can be sure that spot is strong enough to support it.
 The great thing about dental implants is their versatility.
 We can attach some appliances on top of the implant to restore your mouth to its glory.
 The implants themselves act as the roots of your natural teeth.
-In fact, after the healing process is over, your implant will be even stronger than your natural tooth.
+After the healing process is over, your implant will be even stronger than your natural tooth, and it will have the exact same function as your original tooth did.

 The implant looks and feels great in your mouth, but also serves a greater purpose, as it works to stimulate your jaw with every bit you take, as well.
 This prevents bone loss that may accompany dentures or removable bridges.